How to Know You Are in the Beginning of Labor

 - Make your uterus feel like a hard ball.

-- Follow a regular pattern.
+- Follow a regular pattern during the beginning of labor.
 (Timing is seldom precise to the minute.)

 - Are felt most in the lower abdomen and radiate around to the lower back.